Elfreda2019/Pewlett-Hackard-Analysis/README.md

 ## Results

 From the analysis:
-* A little over 72,458 employees from Pewlett Hackard will be retiring.
+* 72,458 employees from Pewlett Hackard will be retiring.

 * A total of 7 different titles will be affected as a results of the employees retiring.
 Figure 1 elaborates on the title names.